zaraes/BrawndoCodebase/readme.md

 This solution allows us to break up the code, and add extra single responsibility classes when more contact methods are needed in future, as opposed to adding to a long method which stores all the logic.

 ### System Lag
+#### Lazy load (Lazy initialization)
+- Expensive Object: `CustomerImpl`
+- Lazy load Initializer: `LazyLoad`

+##### Solution Summary
+Any time Customers are loaded from the database, the system loads for a long time – even if only 1 field of 1 customer is need.
+The `CustomerImpl` contains attributes that can be loaded when they are actually needed.
+The constructor for `CustomerImpl` initialises the `CustomerImpl` object with an authenitication token and customer id.
+It creates lazily loaded attributes using the `setupLazyAttribute()` method and assigns them function that retrieve the corresponding customer fields from the database.

+The method `setupLazyAttribute()` is a helper method that creates a `LazyLoad<T>` object.
+It takes a `Supplier<T>` initializer function as a parameter, which is responsible for providing the inital value of the lazily loaded attribute.

+The class provides getter methods for retrieving various customer attributes.
+These getter methods use the `getValue()` method of the corresponding `Lazy<T>` objects to retrieve the attribute values.
+If the value has not been loaded yet, the `getValue()` method triggers the initialisation by calling the initializer function and caches the value for future requests.

+The inner class `Lazy<T>` is a generic class used to implement lazy initialization.
+It has a private instance variable `value` to store the value once it is initialized and a `Supplier<T>` initialiser to provide the initial value when needed.
+The `getValue()` method checks if the value is null and initializes it by calling the initializer function if necessary.
+It then returns the cached or newly initialized value.

+##### Solution Benefit
+The lazy initalization design pattern allows attribute values to be loaded on demand when they are first accessed, rather than eagerly loading all attributes at once.
+This approach improves performance by avoiding unnecessary loading of attributes that might not be needed and deferring resource intensive operations until necessary.
 ### Hard to Compare Products
 #### Value Object
 - Value Object: `ProductImpl`